BetterAndroid/BetterAndroid/docs-source/src/en/config/r8-proguard.md

 # R8 & Proguard Obfuscate

-> In most scenarios, the app package can be compressed through obfuscation,
+> In most scenarios, the app packages can be compressed through obfuscation,
-> here is an introduction to the obfuscation rule configuration method.
+> here is an introduction to how to configure obfuscation rules.

 `BetterAndroid` uses the reflection function to load `ViewBinding`, so you need to ensure that the `ViewBinding` related functions are not obfuscated, otherwise it will not be loaded.